yagpdb-cc/yagpdb-cc/website/docs/code-snippets/remove_repeated_characters.md

 ## Usage

 Replace `$toFix` with the string you need to remove the repeated characters.
-And in `$exceptions` dict you need to fill with a character and the threshold of each one.
+In `$exceptions` dict you need to fill with a character and the threshold of each one.

 Like this: